gibbsalex/gibbsalex.github.io/_posts/2025-05-01-ParamSysId.md

 # IIR vs FIR
 System must lie in the set of models

+# Spectral Analysis: (ETFE vs SPA) L6

+ETFE does not equal SPA

+ETFE * a coveriance window = SPA

+More data does not help the ETFE by itself.
+Soln: Smooth the periodogram.
+Smoothing not averaging

+Options for finding the best W(w): Fourier transform

+Choices of covariance windows: Rectangular, Bartlett, Hamming, Welch

+Use the coherence spectrum as an inducation of noise.
+"Kinda like signal to noise ratio"

 # IV method L8
 Uses an instrument to assist the regressor in finding parameters of the system that are less correlated with the noise signal.